itw-dataset/itw-devkit/README.md

 # Into The Wilderness Dataset (ITW)

-Into The Wilderness (ITW) is a dataset that contains diverse high-resolution color images with accurate, dense, and far-range depth measurements.
+Into The Wilderness (ITW) is a dataset that contains diverse high-resolution RGB images with accurate and dense depth measurements.
 DIODE is the first public dataset to include **RGBD images of indoor and outdoor scenes obtained with one sensor suite**.

 Refer to our [homepage](https://diode-dataset.org), [dataset sample gallery](https://photos.app.goo.gl/E5tNDDQLNnFhHrjEA) and [technical report](https://arxiv.org/abs/1908.00463) for more details.